Dylan-B-D/kovaaks-rank-calculator/README.md

 - [Python Examples](examples/python/) - Python scripts
 - [PowerShell Examples](examples/powershell/) - PowerShell usage examples

+If needed, an up-to-date version of the benchmarks.json file found in `bindings/data/benchmarks.json` can be found on https://evxl.app/data/benchmarks

 ## Build the Executable

 First, you'll need to build the CLI executable.
 This handles all logic such as fetching data, calculating ranks etc.